To-Heaven/Hello/python/basic_knowledge_of_python/pickle.md

 # pickle模块
 ## Difference with Json
+> ecosystem    生态系统
+> scope        范围

 1. serialization format
 	 - json is a text serialization format
 	 - pickle is a binary serialization format, that non-Python programs may not be able to reconstruct pickled Python objects.

 2. readable
 	- json is hunman-readable
 	- pickle is not human-readable

-> ecosystem    生态系统

 3. scope of application
 	- json  is interoperable and widely used outside of the Python ecosystem